Addressing the gas kinetics Boltzmann equation with branching-path statistics: Application: the BKW mode

-and $\cqm$ the Root Mean Square velocity on each axis (RMS velocity).
-With the $\frac{2}{5}$ factor in the expression of $\bkwk$, $\ff$ is definite and positive for $t \geqslant 0$. \SupprANDY{The}Fig.~\ref{fig:bkw-mode} gives a graphical overview of the BKW mode.
+and $\cqm$ the Root-Mean-Square velocity on each axis (RMS velocity).
+With the $\frac{2}{5}$ factor in the expression of $\bkwk$, $\ff$ is finite and positive for $t \geqslant 0$ (texts in the references adopt different conventions).
+In short, the BKW mode describes the relaxation from a particular initial disequilibrium toward an equilibrium.
+This equilibrium, corresponding to $t \to +\infty$ and $\bkwk = 1$, is the well-known Maxwell distribution